Drive Student Engagement

 Yes, there's more:

-- Objective, third-party feedback helps teachers avoid the pitfalls of “autopilot grading” (always assigning A’s to A students, B’s to B students, etc.), “triage grading” (focusing the majority of time on students with the greatest needs, at the expense of higher performers); and implicit biases that are a reality for every teacher.
+Objective, third-party feedback helps teachers avoid the pitfalls of autopilot grading (always assigning A’s to A students, B’s to B students, etc.), triage grading (focusing the majority of time on students with the greatest needs, at the expense of higher performers), and implicit biases (a reality for every teacher).

-- Students gain experience writing and performing for objective third parties, which better prepares them for state and national exams, AP exams, college essays, SAT/ACTs, and to perform at the collegiate level and beyond.
+Students gain experience writing and performing for objective third parties, which better prepares them to take state and national exams, AP exams, college essays, SAT/ACTs, and to perform at the collegiate level and beyond.

 Why is feedback so important?

 We've compiled the body of research for you here: